aantron/luv/README.md

   the limitations of C, Luv provides more natural APIs.
 - **The build** &mdash; when Luv is installed, it builds libuv, so users don't have to figure out how to do it.
+- **Linking** &mdash; a specific release of libuv is statically linked into your  program together with Luv, and there is no dependency on a system installation of libuv.

 Basically, when wrapped in Luv, libuv looks like any normal OCaml library, with the kind of usage functional programmers expect.